 Kidney Problems More Prevalent in NYC COVID-19 Patients

-Hospitalized COVID-19 patients in New York City had higher rates of kidney complications than COVID-19 patients in different areas of the United States and other countries, according to a new single-center study from researchers at Columbia University Irving Medical Center and NewYork-Presbyterian.
+Hospitalized COVID-19 patients in New York City had higher rates of kidney complications than COVID-19 patients in different areas of the United States and other countries, according to a new single-center study from researchers at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center and NewYork-Presbyterian.

 The study, using data from electronic health records and published recently in the British Medical Journal, also found the need for mechanical ventilation was greatest at two different points after symptom onset.

 The study offers a detailed look at the clinical course of the first 1,000 COVID-19 patients treated at NewYork-Presbyterian/Columbia University Irving Medical Center between March 1 and April 5, 2020.